Konrad1991/ETR/README.md

 # Overview

-ETR is an expression template library for C++ with syntax almost similar to R. It provides a scalar, vector and matrix as containers.
-Furthermore, basic arithmetic (+, -, \*, /) can be applied to these objects in any combination.
+ETR is an expression template library for C++ with syntax almost similar to R. It provides one class (**sexp**) which can hold a scalar, vector or matrix.
+The type can dynamically be changed during runtime.
+Furthermore, basic arithmetic operations (+, -, \*, /) can be applied to these objects.
 Thus, it is easy to write C++ which almost looks like R code.

 # Integrate ETR in your project

 Notably, it is a header-only library and thus can be easly integrated in other projects.
-Clone the repository and add the 'etr_bits' folder in your project (can be found in the 'include' folder).
+Simply clone the repository and add the 'etr_bits' folder in your project (can be found in the 'include' folder).
 Afterwards you have to include the 'etr.hpp' file in your codebase (*#include 'etr.hpp'*).
 The file can also be found in the 'include' folder.
 Use of C++17 is required, i.e. compile a program using: 'g++ test.cpp -std=c++17'.

 How the program works in detail, is explained below using small examples.